beark/ftl/docs/Applicative.md

   apply(fn_ptr, some_ptr) = (*fn_ptr)(*some_ptr), if and only if both pointers are
                             valid.
 Otherwise, an empty pointer.
   ```
+* `std::future<T>`, basically by waiting for all composed futures to complete before applications.

-In addition, the following ftl data structures are applicative functors:
+In addition, the following FTL data structures are applicative functors:
 * `maybe<T>`, in a manner isomorphic to `std::shared_ptr<T>`
 * `either<L,R>` on L (details to follow)
 * `function<R,Ps...>` on R (details to follow)